T4RUNN4/redphoenix.github.io/README.md

 <br>
 v0.1 - Lauch of the Site <br>
 v0.2 - Stability of the site increased <br>
-v0.3 - made the site Responsive for nearly all sorts of device <br>
+v0.3 - made the site Responsive for nearly all sorts of devices <br>
-v0.4 - Readability Increased
+v0.4 - Readability Increased <br>
-v0.5 - New Blogs Added
+v0.5 - New Blogs Added <br>
-v0.6 - New Blogs Added
+v0.6 - New Blogs Added <br>
 <br>
 <br>
 <br>